preetanshumishra/DotNetMobileApp/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Architecture

+### MVVM Pattern
+This project uses **MvvmCross 9.1.1** for implementing the MVVM (Model-View-ViewModel) pattern:

+- **ViewModels**: Located in `DotNetMobileApp.Core/ViewModels/`
+  - `BaseViewModel`: Abstract base class that all ViewModels inherit from
+  - `MainViewModel`: Example implementation demonstrating property binding and commands
+- **Models**: Business logic and data models in the Core project
+- **Views**: Platform-specific UI implementations in iOS and Android projects

+### Core Project
+Contains all shared logic, ViewModels, and business models that are referenced by both iOS and Android projects.

+### Platform-Specific Implementation
+Each platform (iOS and Android) has its own `Setup.cs` that initializes MvvmCross for that specific platform.

 ## Development

 This project uses native SDKs rather than MAUI, providing direct access to platform-specific APIs and optimized performance for each platform.